Theatre Department

 THEA 237 - Reimagining Classics

-This course explores the ways in which classic texts from antiquity to the mid 20th century are reimagined, reworked, and retold.
+This course explores the ways in which classic texts from antiquity to the mid-twentieth century are reimagined, reworked, and retold.
 We will focus on reimaginings that highlight minoritarian perspectives and explore crossings of genre, medium, time, and culture.
 We will deconstruct the canon, as well as question our contemporary investment in these texts.
 What connects us to these stories?
 Why retell them?
 How can we make the past speak to and about the present?

 Unit(s): 1